-A leadership course designed to support the leadership development of third-level students.
+Common Purpose Frontrunner is our programme designed to support the leadership development of third-level students.

-Frontrunner is for third-level students who have a track record of leading change.
+Common Purpose Frontrunner is for third-level students who have a track record of leading change.

-Through the programme, these students can set their sights even higher as they look ahead beyond full-time education.
+Through the programme, students can set their sights even higher as they look ahead beyond full-time education.